 How is this possible?

-This type of multi-line phone system uses Voice over Internet Protocol to make an receive calls.
+This type of multi-line phone system uses Voice over Internet Protocol to make and receive calls business calls.

 A cloud phone system converts calls into data packets.
 It transmits them to a nearby data center.
 In a matter of milliseconds, the IP phone converts the audio into the sound you can hear.
 The VoIP provider provides a virtual PBX dedicated to its business-class users.